AterhiM/LLM-Learning-Summaries/content/rag.md

 **D**ense **P**assage **R**etrieval **(DPR)** is a key component of RAG, utilizing dense embeddings and training encoders to improve retrieval precision.

+You can check a very nice application of DPR and Long-Format Question Answering with Question generation in [this repo](https://github.com/Taizoukt1878/Question-Generation-and-Long-Form-Question-Answering) by [@Taizoukt1878](https://github.com/Taizoukt1878).

-Two RAG approaches can be mentioned that differ in how they use retrieved documents for generating output:
+Moving from the application, RAG is mainly composed of two approaches that differ in how they use retrieved documents for generating output:

 ![RAG Approaches with Example](../images/rag/rag_approaches.png)